ztzhang/SoundSynth/README.md

 2. For the FMM BEM method, one needs to install the [FMMlib3d libraries](https://cims.nyu.edu/cmcl/fmm3dlib/fmm3dlib.html) and specify its path in `pre_compute/run_precalc.sh`.

 A auto install script is provided in `pre_compute/extertal/auto_install.sh`.
 Note that you need to specify your matlab installation path in the first line of `auto_install.sh`.

-#### Running pre-conmputation

-One can run precomputation using either `pre_compute/run_precalc_bem.sh` or `pre_compute/run_precalc.sh`.
-Note that for object with small number of faces, the direct method is usually faster.

-Note that you need to pass an object id followed by a material id to the script.
-The folder sctruture should be as `data/DATASET_NAME/OBJECT_ID`, all generated files would be in `data/DATASET_NAME/OBJECT_ID/MATERIAL_ID`

-### Online synthesis

-The online synthesis part use [bullet](https://github.com/bulletphysics/bullet3) for physical simulation and a modified version of [Modal Sound Synthesis](https://github.com/cxzheng/ModalSound) for sound synthesis.

 #### Building **Bullet**